 This proposal recommends a change in statute that would require a plate be removed from a vehicle when that vehicle is sold and require the new owner to purchase a new plate when acquiring a vehicle.
 This proposal exempts vehicles transferred under M.S.
 297B.01 Subd.
 16c (1) through (5) from this requirement.
 The current registration on the vehicle would be retained with the vehicle when sold and transferred to the new owner; requiring no additional registration to be purchased by the new owner.
 Exceptions would be given for a buyer who wishes to transfer a personalized plate to the new vehicle and would only be required to pay the statutory plate transfer fees as currently required.
 This will result in additional funds from the Driver and Vehicle Services Operating Account (DVSOA) being spent through the existing open appropriation for license plates.
-This would result in additional revenue for the DVSOA from the issuance of additional license plates.
+This would result in additional license plates.